 Interacting with non-anonymous patrons, maintaining the direct end-to-end relationship is useful.
 Some (not all) like the interaction and I’ve had some interesting conversations.
 I also started writing (on Twitter) a few lines and anecdotes on each piece — it’s a replacement for the gallery catalogue or those direct conversations you might have with someone at a private view.

-I see people plying their foundation.app invites as though they are Willy Wonka golden tickets and seeing work being pushed by the platforms that I personally find a bit derivative and old hat.
+I see people plying their foundation.app invites as though they are Willy Wonka golden tickets and seeing work being pushed by the platforms that I personally find a bit derivative.
 Now, as I’ve said I don’t want to diss other people or their work — but I don’t get the attraction of a copycat Basquiat.
 (Basquiat died over 30 years ago whilst I was at art school — so for me it’s quaint and ‘old style’, — ‘dated’ even).
 If I want one of those I can knock one up myself.
 I want to see stuff I’ve not seen before, not a rehash.

 Where are the curators?
 Where are the knowledgeable art people?
 Where are the group shows?
 Where are the groups of painters with a common philosophy?
-Where’s the good crypto art writing?
+Where’s the good NFT art writing?
 Where’s the conversation about digital art going on?
 Is it all so new and such a ‘Wild West’ that those things haven’t emerged yet?
 Have we been trashed by the media already on ‘eco’ grounds and completely disregarded as an irrelevant ‘tulip bubble’ by luddites?

 Any new technology starts out being incredibly self-referential.
 (Remember the 1995 websites where the homepage was a swoosh of hyperlinks and no content? — “ooh, clickable!”)
 Perhaps that’s why there’s so many Bitcoin symbols?
 But the interesting dialogue just isn’t taking place yet.
-It’s so early there’s hardly any self analysis.
+It’s so early there’s hardly any self-analysis.
 Get on, dive in.
 Head first.

 I’m seriously asking myself now if I want to be part of the ‘gallery platforms’ anyway.
 They take a huge cut, yes they promote; but I’m selling on my own already — that’s the point isnt it?
 End-to-end.
 Artist to collector.
 No gallery, no middleman.

-The philosophy of having a gatekeeper to the platforms just seems so incredibly backward.
+The philosophy of having a gatekeeper to the platforms just seems slightly backward.
 Having ‘invite only’ appears retrograde (as well as annoying).
 I’ve never really been a joiner and I’m with Groucho Marx when it comes to clubs.
 We’ve hardly started with NFTs and the goldrush hasn’t even started.
 One or two have staked their claims already, most of us are just loading up our donkeys.
 Tech-aware artists are going to be in demand and the platforms are simply going to run out of good art.
 After all, there’s far more buyers in the world than there are artists and creators.